Lawin0129/LawinServerV2/README.md

 ## Using LawinServerV2 for a project
 You are allowed to host for others, however please credit [me](https://github.com/Lawin0129) and don't remove my credits from `responses/contentpages.json`.

-## How to host LawinServerV2
+# Install
 1) Install [NodeJS](https://nodejs.org/en/) and [MongoDB Community (with Compass)](https://www.mongodb.com/try/download/community).
 2) Download and Extract LawinServerV2 to a safe location. (eg. a folder on an external drive or on your hard drive)
 3) Run "install_packages.bat" to install all the required modules.
 4) Go to Config/config.json in the directory you extracted LawinServerV2 into.
-5) Open it, set your discord bot token (DO **NOT** SHARE THIS TOKEN) and save it.
+5) Open it, set your discord bot token (DO **NOT EVER** SHARE THIS TOKEN) and save it.
 The discord bot will be used for creating accounts and managing your account.
 6) Run "start.bat", if there is no errors, it should work.
 7) Use something to redirect the Fortnite servers to `localhost:8080` (working fiddler script below)
 8) When Fortnite launches and is connected to the backend, enter your email and password (or launch with an exchange code) then press login.
 It should let you in and everything should be working fine.